Welcome

 DVD/TV Series Review: Northern Exposure: Season 2

-Season two of Northern Exposure is another very short (just 7 episodes) season.
-It continues the fish-out-of-water storyline of Joel (Rob Morrow) who is slowly adapting to life in the small, quirky town of Cicely Alaska, all while trying to get out of his contract.
-The season also does a good job developing more of the characters, and the history of the town, which was really a character itself.
-The show is definitely doing a "will they or won't they" dance between Joel and Maggie (Janine Turner) introducing even more sexual tension between them while finding ways to keep them from getting together.
+The seven-episode second season of Northern Exposure aired during the spring of 1991, with all of the main cast members returning.
+The second season continues the fish-out-of-water storyline of Joel (Rob Morrow), who is slowly adapting to life in the small, quirky town of Cicely, Alaska, all while trying to get out of his contract so he can return to New York.
+The season also does a good job developing more of the characters and the town's history, which itself ended up almost being a character throughout the rest of the show's run.
+This season also really started the "will they or won't they" aspect of the relationship between Joel and Maggie (Janine Turner), introducing even more sexual tension between them while finding ways to keep them from getting together.

-The originally released set does have the horrible double-sided discs again, and the extras include deleted and extended scenes for every episode and blooper reels for each episode.
-Not a ton, and no behind-the-scenes or making-of material, but what was included was good.
+The 2004 release of season 2 is a two-disc set.
+The originally released set does have the horrible double-sided discs again.
+The extras include deleted and extended scenes for every episode and blooper reels for each episode.
 Overall, the season was good, but you are basically paying for a full season set and only getting a handful of episodes.
-Personally, if you can find it, and afford it, I would get the import Blu-Ray set (but you will have to also get a region 2 player to play it on, which adds to the cost).
+Personally, if you can find it and afford it, I would get the import Blu-Ray set (but you will also have to get a Region 2 player to play it on, which adds to the cost).
 That will get you the best version of the show in terms of picture quality, get you all the seasons in one set, and have all the original music.
-The show is well written and very well acted and for those of us who were fans of the show during its original run on TV it is worth coming back to because even though it is a bit dated, it holds up well.
+The show is well written and very well acted, and for those of us who were fans of the show during its original run on TV, it is worth coming back to because even though it is a bit dated, it holds up well.

 DVD/TV Series Review: Northern Exposure: Season 1

-The 2004 DVD release comes in a case that is covered with a parka, and the episodes are on two double-sided discs.
+The 2004 DVD release is a two-disc set.
+It comes in a case that is covered with a parka, and the episodes are on two double-sided discs.
 The first two sets I purchased had scratched discs, which is what knocks the set down a star for me.
-The extras include deleted and extended scenes, which include several minutes worth of deleted scenes from each episode, video documentary footage, that is the footage filmed for the documentary that was made during the third episode, mock movie footage that was filmed for Ed's daydreaming fantasies in the sixth episode, and unexposed footage which is a blooper reel with bloopers from each episode (generally 4-6 minutes of bloopers per episode).
+The extras include deleted and extended scenes, which include several minutes worth of deleted scenes from each episode; video documentary footage, that is the footage filmed for the documentary that was made during the third episode; mock movie footage that was filmed for Ed's daydreaming fantasies in the sixth episode, and unexposed footage which is a blooper reel with bloopers from each episode (generally 4-6 minutes of bloopers per episode).
 So, there is a lot if you like extras.

 Tuesday, January 18, 2022